Bagas Maulana: 2023

 Maulana and his partner Fikri did not win any individual titles in 2023.
 Their best results were the finalists in the Orléans Masters, Thailand Open, Denmark Open, and at the French Open.
 They also reached the semi-finals in the Thailand Masters, the quarter-finals in the Indonesia Masters, All England Open, Swiss Open, Asian Championships, and the World Championships.
 The only result that brought them to the top of the podium was winning the gold medal at the SEA Games together with the Indonesian men's team, while in the men's doubles, he and his partner won the bronze medal.
 The bad results they experienced were being eliminated in the early rounds at the Malaysia Open, India Open, Spain Masters, Singapore Open, Indonesia Open, Korea Open, and at the Japan Open.

-2025
+2025–2026

 Kicked off the 2025 season in the home soil Indonesia Masters, Maulana with his partner Carnando were crushed in the first round.
 They then reached the quarter-finals in the Thailand Masters and also the semi-finals in the All England Open both losing to Seo Seung-jae with different partner.
 Maulana then clinched his first medal at the Asian Championships by winning the bronze in the men's doubles with Carnando.
+He competed at the SEA Games, captured the gold medal in the team event, and a bronze in the men's doubles with Carnando.

+In 2026, Maulana and his partner Carnando, secured their second title at the Thailand Masters, waited approximately 17 months after their first title as a pair in the 2024 Korea Open.